-The good news is that hamsters can enjoy a wide variety of fresh foods alongside their regular diet.
 The key is understanding which fruits and vegetables are safe, how much to feed, and which options should only be occasional treats.

-Why Fresh Foods Matter in a Hamsterβs Diet
+Why Fresh Foods Matter in a Hamster’s Diet

-A high-quality commercial hamster food should always be the foundation of your hamsterβs diet.
+A high-quality commercial hamster food should always be the foundation of your hamster’s diet.
 However, small amounts of fresh produce can provide:

 - Variety and enrichment